 Thanks to you the 2014 Run for Rwanda was the biggest year ever on all accounts.
 Although we ran out of bibs, we had well over 500 participants in the 5K and and estimated 50 in the kids fun run.
 Although the internet connections in Rwanda were a bit flaky, we were also able to successfully webcast the race in Rwanda to Colorado Springs to further emphasize that we are WITH those in Rwanda that are rebuilding their community and country.
-We will have to wait a few weeks to get the final amount that was raised, but are estimating in the range of $30,000.
-Thanks again!
+We also raised over $40,000 to fund the health clinic and school scholarships.
+Students are already in class and the first disbursement to continue construction on the health clinic has been made Thanks again!
 And thanks to all our sponsors and so many who volunteered to make this year’s race run as smoothly as possible despite maxing out the event.

 Runners and walkers simultaneously lined up to run in Cottonwood Park in Colorado Springs on the streets of Kibali, Rwanda, with all event proceeds going to establish a health clinic and to fund other much-needed development programs in a rural community outside Byumba.